jedisct1/draft-denis-xet/draft-denis-xet.md

 1. For eligible chunks, query the global deduplication API (see {{global-dedup-api}}).

-2. On a match, the API returns a shard containing CAS info for xorbs that include the chunk.
+2. On a match, the API returns a shard containing CAS info for xorbs containing the chunk.

 3. Chunk hashes in the response are protected with a keyed hash; match by computing keyed hashes of local chunk hashes.